s0ysau/legomania/README.md

 <h1>Get Your Brick On</h1>
-<p>The purpose of this site is to rate and review Lego sets by using CRUD to create, read, update and delete review posts</p>
+<p>The purpose of this site is to rate and review Lego sets by using CRUD to create, read, update and delete Lego sets and review posts</p>

 <h2>Wireframe</h2>
 <h3>Product Page</h3>